Asthma, Allergies and Joint Pain

 - An activated B-complex once daily with food.
 While we acquire histamine from foods, we also generate histamine internally, the degradation of which requires methylation.
 I would check methylation status (e.g. homocysteine, methylmalonic acid).
 If data is not available, I would add a daily supplement that features a P5P form of Vitamin B6 (e.g. Thorne, Pure Encapsulations).
 And remember we always want to add/increase a B-complex low’n’slow to allow pathways to be supported progressively.

 - Assess possibility of insufficient stomach acid (which can cause both magnesium and vitamin B12 insufficiency).
 You don’t mention it, but there is a very common association between chronic asthma and GERD.
 Allergy can promote insufficient stomach acid.
 This hypochlorhydria can then promote GERD, and frequent use of steroid inhalers can weaken the lower esophageal sphincter, also promoting GERD.
 Low stomach acid promotes more immune system exposure to allergenic proteins which can then worsen allergic hypersensitivity, creating a vicious cycle.
 In my own practice, every single person with chronic asthma also has had hypochlorhydria.
 Certainly this dynamic can bounce back as you address upstream root causes (e.g. hypothyroid, steroid use), but supporting it in the short-term is often key to improve nutrient absorption and to reduce downstream allergenic response in the gut.

 - Assess magnesium status.
 By promoting muscle tightness and/or spasm, insufficient magnesium might be at play in exacerbating these symptoms.
 It is also important to ensure magnesium is repleted before beginning a Vitamin D supplement (magnesium is required to convert Vitamin D to its final active form in the body).

 - I would also simplify her fat-soluble vitamin intake by using a single formula e.g. Allergy Research Group’s “Vitamin D3 Complete” which includes Vitamins A, E and K2 as well.

 - Work on making the bedroom (the sleeping environment, in particular!) a non-allergenic environment.
-This may include an air filter, letting beloved pets sleep elsewhere, cleaning curtains/carpets, investigating sources of mold, etc..
+This may include an air filter, letting beloved pets sleep elsewhere (a common gotcha!), cleaning curtains/carpets, investigating sources of mold, etc..